Devaki (2005 film): Plot

 Devaki takes a look at the parallel lives of two young women, belonging to strikingly different backgrounds, who were both betrayed by their fathers and lovers.

 Devaki (Suman Ranganathan) is a village girl who is forced into marriage to a 70-year-old man.
 On the night of the marriage, she is raped by the brother of the impotent old man in order to establish the age-old practice of physical dominance of the male over the female.
-She develops a relation with a low-caste runaway boy but the villagers catch them in the act of love-making and they are brought before the Panchayat.
+She develops a relationship with a low-caste runaway boy, but the villagers catch them in the love-making, and they are brought before the Panchayat.
 Devaki is made to stand holding a heavy stone on her head, the severity of the punishment aimed at setting an example to other women.
 The villagers and the Panchayat decide to auction Devaki to the highest bidder and pay the money to the 70-year-old husband.
 Once again, another old man buys her.

 The life of Nandini (Perizaad Zorabian) is more complicated.
 In protest against the feudal practices in Devaki's village, Nandini, an urban girl who has come to the village to work as an NGO activist trying to empower the village women through literacy and awareness, quits her job and goes back to the city.
-Soon, she finds out that in some respects urban life is no different to village life.
+Soon, she finds out that, in some respects, urban life is no different from village life.
 Economically betrayed and physically used by her lover Rahul (Ram Kapoor), she feels herself losing self-respect and betrayed and disillusioned by Rahul's treatment of his pregnant wife, Sumana, and the lies he has been telling both women.
 She forces herself to end the illicit relationship and joins an advertising agency.
 But she is shocked to find out that her selfish father (George Baker), who had deserted the family many years ago, owns the agency.
-He doesn't seem to remember that he left behind a wife who is now in a mental asylum, still awaiting his return, and a daughter whom he doesn't recognize though she works for him.
+He doesn't seem to remember that he left behind a wife who is now in a mental asylum, still awaiting his return, and a daughter whom he doesn't recognize, though she works for him.
 The ultimate betrayal comes when her father-boss advises her to satisfy his client sexually to clinch a deal and offers her 2% of the profit as a reward.
 She decides to sell herself to this lecherous old man, avenging her father's betrayal by sacrificing herself.
 Her vindication comes in the form of his shock when she eventually tells him the truth.